Read This Before You Sign a Lease

 Know the duration

 Don't sign a year lease if you plan on staying for nine months.
 Negotiate with your landlord for a shorter term.
-Don't expect to be able to sublet before the lease term is up is risky.
+Assuming you'll be able to sublet before the lease term is up is risky.

 Know your roommates

 If you sign a lease with others, you are liable to your landlord for your roommate's share of the rent if they fail to pay.
 Make sure your roommates are reliable and intend to stay for the entire term.
 Get your understanding with your roommates in writing regardless of how well you know each other.
 Better yet, see if your landlord will sign individual leases with each tenant.

 Don't rely on spoken promises

 If your landlord promises to do things to your apartment such as paint it, repair it, or carpet it, get it in writing before the lease is signed.
 If the landlord is sincere about the promise, he/she shouldn't object to writing it down.
-So your understanding is clear, specify the date the repair or improvement is to be completed by.
-If your landlord says he/she won't hold you to a certain clause in the lease, cross it out and initial it.
+So the agreement is clear to both parties, specify the date the repair or improvement is to be completed by.
+If your landlord says he/she won't hold you to a certain clause in the lease, cross it out and have both parties initial the change.

 Renters have some bargaining power.
 If the rent is high or the house is in disrepair and there are certain things you want included in or excluded from the lease, discuss these points with your landlord.
 If you agree on changes put them in writing on the lease and have all parties initial the change.
 Changes or additions to the lease terms can be made at any time during the lease term but only if all parties agree, and assuming these changes are legal.